IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/tutorials/2023-01-01-neuralNetworks.md

 <h3>Examples</h3>

 #### Deep Neural Networks (DNN)
 Deep Neural Networks (DNN) are neural networks with multiple hidden layers between the input and output layers.
-They are capable of learning complex patterns in data by transforming the data through several layers of nonlinear operations.
+They are capable of learning complex patterns in data by transforming the data through several layers of non-linear operations.

 #### Convolutional Neural Networks (CNN)
-Convolutional Neural Networks (CNN) are specialized neural networks designed for processing data with a grid-like topology, such as images.
-They use convolutional layers to automatically and adaptively learn spatial hierarchies of features from input images.
+Convolutional Neural Networks (CNN) are specialised neural networks and can be applied on images.
+A CNN consists of a kernal and filter.

 #### Long Short-Term Memory (LSTM) Networks
 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) that are capable of learning long-term dependencies.
 They are well-suited for sequence prediction problems where the context is important, such as time series forecasting and natural language processing.